 Washington will politicize it.

-We have to we have to fight these wars with an understanding that we have to have a military that is so awesome.
+We have to fight these wars with an understanding that we have to have a military that is so awesome.

 We have to have weaponry that is so amazing that we can fight it from Tampa, Florida at the push of a button.